 Mintah (2012), a study on assessment of the effectiveness of guidance services in second cycle schools in the Kwaebibrem District in the Eastern Region of Ghana.
 The computed chi-square test shows that school counsellors/teachers experience did not significantly influence the perception that needs assessment is an integral part of the school guidance services.
-It confirmed positive was thata there was a relationship between counsellors/teachers experience and their effectiveness in providing students' needs assessment in school.
+It was confirmed that there was a positive relationship between counsellors/teachers experience and their effectiveness in providing students' needs assessment in school.